Q17 (New York City bus): 1980s to present

 On December 11, 1988, when the Archer Avenue Line opened, the Q17's southern terminal was moved one block east and south to Archer Avenue and Merrick Boulevard.
 Limited-stop service during peak hours began on September 8, 2003.
 Limited-stop service was estimated to save riders traveling longer distances five minutes, and was provided by alternate Q17 trips.
 The locations of limited stops were made because they were in most case high volume transfer points, have high ridership and are spaced out to allow limited-stop service to run more quickly than local service.
 This change was announced in May 2003, and was presented to the NYC Transit Committee of the MTA Board on June 17, 2003.
 In August 2014, the northern layover area of the Q17 and Q27 was shifted from Prince Street west of Main Street near St. George's Church, to 39th Avenue and 138th Street east of Main Street.

+Bus redesigns

 In December 2019, the MTA released a draft redesign of the Queens bus network.
 As part of the redesign, the Q17 would have been eliminated, with several "intra-borough" routes providing service on the corridors used by the Q17.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 Under the new plan, the Q17 would become a "zone" route, with nonstop sections on Kissena Boulevard.
 The route would be extended north to College Point, taking over the routing of the Q25.
 The southern terminus would be cut back to Union Turnpike in Fresh Meadows.
 Service between Jamaica and Union Turnpike would be provided by a new route, the Q75.

+A final bus-redesign plan was released in December 2023.
+The Q17 would be converted into a limited-stop route with slightly fewer stops than the existing Q17 local service, but it would retain its full routing from Flushing to Jamaica.

+On December 17, 2024, addendums to the final plan were released.
+Among these, stop changes were made to the Q17.
+On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
+The sole Q17 route reverted from “Limited” to “Local” after the approval and is part of Phase I, which started on June 29, 2025; the weekday-only Q17 Limited ran its last trips on June 27, 2025.